 New habits are always built one small action at a time.
 Once that action is a habit, add more as the Lord leads you.
 I always recommend reading through a book of the Bible at a time (instead of skipping around to different passages every day), and begin by reading one chapter a day.

 This bookmark method removes the mental obstacle: “I don’t know what I should read today.”
+Or in a bigger picture sense, from having to always find another Bible reading plan when you finish the one you’re on.
 You just open and read where you left off.
 Missed a day?
 Just open and read where your bookmark is the next day, in your spot at your time of day.

 You can add other reading, like a devotional or a Psalm, or even have multiple bookmarks in multiple books of the Bible, and read a little in each book every time you show up to read.
 But build the Bible opening habit by starting with just one book, one chapter a day.